 Oftentimes, a woman's prenatal vitamins can make morning sickness even worse.
 That's because prenatal vitamins contain a whole lot of iron which can cause constipation and nausea.
-If this is the case for you, try switching to a children's multi-vitamin and take the recommended adult dosage (I took Flintstone's Complete for the first half of my first pregnancy).
+If this is the case for you then yes, you should absolutely try switching to a children's multi-vitamin and take the recommended adult dosage (I took Flintstone's Complete for the first half of my first pregnancy).
 You'll get a good balance of nutrients without the added iron.
 Iron is an important nutrient for pregnant women and the little one's growing inside them, however, you can get a sufficient amount of iron from your diet without consuming it in the excess that prenatals provide.

 Alongside this switch, midwives and doctors usually recommend 150 mg of vitamin B6 a day taken in three doses (you can cut the vitamins at home) to boost your ever-waning energy levels.

 As your sickness eases you can switch back to a regular prenatal or look for a gummy prenatal with iron.

 If switching to an iron-free prenatal isn't helping enough (or at all) ring up your OB's office and ask about over the counter or prescription medications used to treat nausea and vomiting.

 Some medications your doctor may suggest or prescribe are: